 - Consider names from popular culture or cities in real life that you love and/or want to visit someday.

 - If all else fails, use an adjective/noun list combination format for finding a Sims 2 neighborhood name.
-Write down a bunch of adjectives, such as colors and weather elements and textures and aspects of nature.
-Follow with a separate list of nouns that you might find in a real town's name: city, town, hills, farms, falls, island, lake, moors, fields, meadow, forest.
-To name several.
+Write down a bunch of adjectives, such as colors and weather elements and textures, and aspects of nature.
+Follow with a separate list of nouns that you might find in a real town's name: city, town, hills, farms, falls, island, lake, moors, fields, meadow, forest (to name several).

-- Next, a screen will automatically come up and you can view the different layouts available.
+- Next, a screen will automatically come up, and you can view the different neighborhood layouts available.
 You’ll be able to change the terrain, so don’t choose based on whether or not the picture shows desert or grass.

-But you have your own Sims 2 neighborhood!
-There are two ways to do things next: jump right in to playing and create a family, or plan a general layout before things start getting crowded.
+But at least you have your own Sims 2 neighborhood!
+There are two ways to do things next: jump right into playing and creating a family, or plan a general layout before things start getting crowded.
 I highly recommend the second one.

-Tip: create communities within your community by grouping houses by style or price range—it wouldn’t look very realistic to have a shack next to a mansion.
+Tip: Create communities within your community by grouping houses by style or price range—it wouldn’t look very realistic to have a shack next to a mansion.
 Pick out the areas you want your community lots to go in.
-This will be time consuming, but things will look so nice and organized by the time you get around to playing.
+This will be time-consuming, but things will look so nice and organized by the time you get around to playing.

 Essential Community Lots

-Graveyard – Though not necessary in the beginning, eventually you’ll want some place to put all those stones and urns (unless you like your houses being haunted ...).
+- Graveyard: Though not necessary in the beginning, eventually, you’ll want someplace to put all those stones and urns (unless you like your houses being haunted ...).

-Restaurant – Sims can order groceries over the phone without a grocer actually in the neighborhood, so this isn’t so much for food as it is for socialization.
+- Restaurant: Sims can order groceries over the phone without a grocer actually in the neighborhood, so this isn’t so much for food as it is for socialization.
 It’s a place that can be used for both dates and family outings.

-Library – Even the poorest families can usually afford a bookshelf, but what about computers?
+- Library: Even the poorest families can usually afford a bookshelf, but what about computers?
 Easels?

-Clothes Store – They can wear the same thing everyday sure, but how boring is that?
+- Clothes Store: They can wear the same thing every day, sure, but how boring is that?